 Biomass: Definition, Types, Facts, Uses, Merits, Statistics Explained

 Biomass is any organic matter that can be used as a source of energy, such as trees, crops, seaweed, and animal waste.
 Biomass is the oldest energy source.
 People have been burning firewood to heat their homes and cook food for thousands of years.
-Biomass is an important part of ecology chapters in Biology class 12.
+Biomass is an important topic of class 12 chapter Ecosystem in Biology.

 What is Biomass?